Tucana: Stars

 Sidekick or star of the show?

 Although he depicted Tucana on his chart, Bayer did not assign its stars Bayer designations.
 French explorer and astronomer Nicolas Louis de Lacaille labelled them Alpha to Rho in 1756, but omitted Omicron and Xi, and labelled a pair of stars close together Lambda Tucanae, and a group of three stars Beta Tucanae.
 In 1879, American astronomer Benjamin Gould designated a star Xi Tucanae—this had not been given a designation by Lacaille who had recognized it as nebulous, and it is now known as the globular cluster 47 Tucanae.
 Mu Tucanae was dropped by Francis Baily, who felt the star was too faint to warrant a designation, and Kappa's two components came to be known as Kappa^{1} and Kappa^{2}.

 The layout of the brighter stars of Tucana has been likened to a kite.
 Within the constellation's boundaries are around 80 stars brighter than an apparent magnitude of 7.
-At an apparent magnitude of 2.86, Alpha Tucanae is the brightest star in the constellation and marks the toucan's head.
+At an apparent magnitude of 2.86, Alpha Tucanae (the proper name is Lang-Exster since 19 September 2024) is the brightest star in the constellation and marks the toucan's head.
 It is an orange subgiant of spectral type K3III around 199 light-years distant from the Solar System.
 A cool star with a surface temperature of 4300 K, it is 424 times as luminous as the Sun and 37 times its diameter.
 It is 2.5 to 3 times as massive.
 Alpha Tucanae is a spectroscopic binary, which means that the two stars have not been individually resolved using a telescope, but the presence of the companion has been inferred from measuring changes in the spectrum of the primary.
 The orbital period of the binary system is 4197.7 days (11.5 years).
 Nothing is known about the companion.
 Two degrees southeast of Alpha is the red-hued Nu Tucanae, of spectral type M4III and lying around 290 light-years distant.
 It is classified as a semiregular variable star and its brightness varies from magnitude +4.75 to +4.93.
 Described by Richard Hinckley Allen as bluish, Gamma Tucanae is a yellow-white sequence star of spectral type F4V and an apparent magnitude of 4.00 located around 75 light-years from Earth.
 It also marks the toucan's beak.